Jo-JPEG/flagstone-project-01/README.md

 - The website has additional pages of content linked with the navbar

 Tasks
-- add additional html pages
+- Add additional html pages
--ensure styling is consistent and all links work correctly -add placeholder content of stories and pictures
+- Ensure styling is consistent and all links work correctly
+- Add placeholder content of stories and pictures

 #### User Story 6: